-The beautiful and unique region of Cappadocia is popular because of the impressive rock formations, cave towns, and underground cities.
+The beautiful and unique region of Cappadocia is popular because of its impressive rock formations, cave towns, and underground cities.
 The soft stone made it extremely easy for locals to carve out their homes, caves, and other dwellings.

 - Goreme National Park

-Goreme Open-Air Museum
+- Goreme Open-Air Museum

-Zelve Open Air Museum (Fairy Chimneys)
+- Zelve Open Air Museum (Fairy Chimneys)

-Gulludere Vadisi (Rose Valley)
+- Gulludere Vadisi (Rose Valley)

-Karanlik Kilise (Dark Church)
+- Karanlik Kilise (Dark Church)

-Camel Rock (Devrent Valley/Imagination Valley)
+- Camel Rock (Devrent Valley/Imagination Valley)